robenkleene/design-references/adobe-after-effects.md

 # Adobe After Effects

+- `⌥⌘→` `HOME` / `⌥⌘←` `END`: Go to the beginning or end of composition
+- `⇧F3`: Toggle graph editor

+## Timeline

 - `u`: Reveal properties for selected composition
-- `r`: Reveal rotation
+- `r`: Reveal rotation for selected composition
-- `⌥⌘→` `HOME` / `⌥⌘←` `END`: Go to the beginning or end of composition
+- `a`: Reveal all properties for selected composition

 ## Solid